-The Group's framework has its own set of internal policies processes and structures aimed at meeting and where possible, exceeding accepted best practice, in addition to the 'triggers' which ensure compliance with mandatory regulatory requirements.
+The Group's governance framework is supported by internal policies processes and structures aimed at meeting and where possible, exceeding accepted best practice, in addition to the 'triggers' which ensure compliance with mandatory regulatory requirements.
 This framework is regularly reviewed and updated to reflect global best practice, evolving regulations, and dynamic stakeholder needs, while maintaining its foundational principles of accountability, participation, integrity and transparency.